-CIDManager is a new type of system app that recently has started to pop with a New Service Provider Notification on Samsung phones i.e S9, S10e, etc. The notification from CIDManager explains the urgency to reset the phone because of the service provider change by the owner.
+CIDManager is a new type of system app that recently has started to pop up with a New Service Provider Notification on Samsung phones i.e S9, S10e, etc. The notification from CIDManager explains the urgency to reset the phone because of the service provider change by the owner.
 It suggests resetting so that the settings and configuration that were added can be erased since that was only appropriate to the previous provider, not the current one.

-While many users don’t want to follow the instruction and reset, the CIDManager will unlikely to stop sending New Service Provider Notification until the instruction is executed.
-But we can silent the notification with some workaround.
+While many users don’t want to follow the instruction and reset, the CIDManager will unlikely stop sending New Service Provider Notification until the instruction is executed.
+But we can silence the notification with some workaround.
 So, in this article, we are gonna talk about CIDManager i.e What is it and how to fix the new service provider notification.
 Now, without further ado, let’s begin.

 - 1 What is CIDManager?